 Ability to rapidly implement change(s) is the key to success

-In today's digitized times, it's hard to find an enterprise which isn’t leveraging (or on the journey to) agile and DevOps practices to accelerate the pace of change.
+In today's digitized times, it's hard to find an enterprise which isn’t leveraging (or on the journey to) agile and DevOps practices to accelerate the pace of change and digital transformation.
 Despite that, they don't achieve the desired business benefit.
 One of the most critical but often overlooked aspects is people and culture.
 People are an indispensable resource in an organization.
 To harness the full potential of people and teams, their values and goals must be aligned to the enterprise vision as well as the company culture.

 Culture is the foundation stone